emilyjryan/project-one-language-quiz/README.md

 ## My Approach:
 I first started this game by sketching out a rough wireframe for what I wanted the graphics to look like, including different slides with button clicks.
 I was originally thinking I might use canvas to render my phrases with each level, but then decided that using DOM with Javascript instead would be more feasible and more conducive to my specific idea.
 I then created a simple HTML file with all the necessary items to begin the game.

-Although I'm sure there are countless ways I could have done this type of game, I ended up adding elements to my HTML doc that I would either display or hide depending on the certain slide/level the player was on.
+Although I'm sure there are countless ways I could have done this type of game, I ended up adding individual block elements to my HTML doc that I would either display or hide depending on the certain slide/level the player was on.
 I was able to incorporate audio files into each phrase slide so the user could click the 👂🏼 button and hear the phrase pronounced by a native speaker.
+And I added a timer function that would count down during the game and display a "Time's Up" slide if it ran down to 0 before the 10 questions were answered.

 ## Tech stack used: